Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

 \subsection{Data Annotation}

-Two research assistants independently reviewed the selected videos 30 minutes before and after the documented behaviours of risk events and annotated all the events corresponding to motor or physical agitation.
+Two research assistants independently reviewed selected videos containing behaviour of risk events across Cam 1, 2 and 3, and annotated all the events corresponding to motor or physical agitation.
 Due to the lack of audio during data collection, it was not possible to annotate verbal aggression.
 Anvil \cite{anvil2012} tool was used for the annotation of camera videos.
-Both the research assistants annotated the videos separately for the presence of behaviours of risk events and other activities, namely, the presence of unusual activities, crowded scenes and large objects.
-The two research assistants individually annotated $305$ and $383$ behaviours of risk events across three cameras and nine participants.
+Both the research assistants also annotated the videos for other activities, namely, the presence of unusual activities, crowded scenes and large objects.
+The two assistants individually annotated $305$ and $383$ behaviours of risk events across three cameras and nine participants.
 For the final labelling, an event was labelled as behaviour of risk if either of the research assistants annotated it as a behaviour of risk.
 For cases where both the assistants annotated an event as behaviour of risk but disagreed in the start/end times of the annotation, the duration with common agreement was labelled as a behaviour of risk.
-An inter-rater agreement analysis was performed, where Cohen's kappa \cite{mchugh2012}, Krippendorff alpha \cite{krippendorff1970} and percentage agreement metrics were calculated over the annotations of both research assistants.
-This was done to measure the agreeability of the two annotations over the categorization of the events into normal and behaviours of risk events.
+An inter-rater agreement analysis was performed, where Cohen's kappa \cite{mchugh2012}, Krippendorff alpha \cite{krippendorff1970} and percentage agreement metrics were calculated over the timestamps of the annotations of both research assistants.
 The Cohen's kappa, Krippendorff alpha and percentage agreement were determined as $0.48$, $0.48$ and $0.99$, respectively.
-The value of Cohen's kappa and Krippendorff alpha can range from $-1$ to $1$, where $1$ and $-1$ represent a perfect agreement and disagreement, and $0$ represents the amount of agreement expected from random chance.
-A score between $0.41$ to $0.60$ for Cohen's kappa is considered as moderate \cite{mchugh2012}.
+The value of Cohen's kappa and Krippendorff alpha can range from $-1$ to $1$, where $1$ and $-1$ represent a perfect agreement and disagreement, and $0$ represents agreement expected from random chance.